dsmrreader/dsmr-reader/docs/faq.rst

     If you can't find the answer in the documentation, do not hesitate in looking for help.

-    `View existing Github issues or create a new one <https://github.com/dsmrreader/dsmr-reader/issues>`_
+    `View existing GitHub issues or create a new one <https://github.com/dsmrreader/dsmr-reader/issues>`_